irinagain/irinagain.github.io/index.md

 * **March 2024** A manuscript with So-Min Cheong on *"Sensing the impact of extreme heat on physical activity and sleep"* has appeared in [Digital Health](https://doi.org/10.1177/20552076241241509).

-* **March 2024:** A new manuscript with Alex Coulter, Nisha Aurora and Naresh Punjabi on *"Fast variable selection for distributional regression with application to continuous glucose monitoring data"* is now available on [arXiv](https://arxiv.org/abs/2403.00922)

-* **January 2024:** A manuscript led by [Renat Sergazinov](https://mrsergazinov.github.io) with an amazing team of students (Elizabeth Chun, Valeriya Rogovchenko, Nathaniel Fernandes and Nicholas Kasman) on *"GlucoBench: Curated List of Continuous Glucose Monitoring Datasets with Prediction Benchmarks"* has been accepted to [ICLR (International Conference on Learning Representations)](https://openreview.net/forum?id=cUSNs8nGaV).[Python repository](https://github.com/IrinaStatsLab/GlucoBench) with public datasets and benchmarks, as well as scripts to reproduce the results.